maksymcharuk/hvoya-crm/README.md

 $ npm install
 ```

-2. Duplicate `.env.example` file in the `env` folder of the project and rename it to `.env`.
+2. Duplicate `example.env` file in the `env` folder of the project and rename it to `.env`.

 3. Create DB with the configs from `.env` in PostgreSQL manually or by running:
 ```
 npm run db:setup

-# Additionaly create DB for tests
+# Additionaly repeat the same steps for `example.test.env` file and create DB for tests
 npm run db:setup-test
 ```

 > This will create DB with default data.
 >
 > Users:
-> SuperAdmin - login: john-super-admin@email.com, pass: 12345
+> SuperAdmin - login: john-super-admin@email.com, pass: Admin12345
-> Admin - login: alice-admin@email.com, pass:  12345
+> Admin - login: alice-admin@email.com, pass:  Admin12345
-> User - login: peter-user@email.com, pass: 12345
+> User - login: peter-user@email.com, pass: User12345

 ### Frontend (Angular)